haoyvli/rib-frac-segmentation/readme.md

 ### Note

-Due to the copyright of the raw dataset, we do not post it on Github, nor the segmentation results of it.
+Due to the requirements of this course project, we have to post the validation results of the raw dataset, which is a copyrighted work, on Github.
+The dataset and the segmentation results of the dataset are for teaching and research purposes only.
+And we really appreciate the providing of the raw dataset although we don't know who the author is.